-A Leon ST Cupra will follow, taking the fight to its only real competitor – the 247bhp Ford Focus ST Estate – with a smidge more power and almost identical boot space.
+The Leon ST Cupra 280 now takes the fight to its only real competitor – the 247bhp Ford Focus ST Estate – with 29bhp more and almost identical boot space.
 Which you prefer will likely to come down to looks and dynamic character; the Focus is frisky and will indulge lairy throttle lifts while the Leon is a more polished performer.

 |Engine||In-line 4-cyl, 1968cc, turbodiesel|